-- If a data value is less than Q_L 1.5(IQR) or greater than Q_U + 1.5(IQR), then it is considered an outlier and given a separate mark on the boxplot. - A different rule of thumb is to consider a data value an outlier if its z-score is greater than 3 or less than -3.
+- If a data value is less than Q_L 1.5(IQR) or greater than Q_U + 1.5(IQR), then it is considered an outlier and given a separate mark on the boxplot. - We generally use software to create boxplots.

 Interpreting boxplots